iXedium/satisfactory-playground/REFACTORING.md

 - Components preserve the exact functionality of the original implementation
 - Testing is performed after each component extraction to ensure no regression
 - **Styling must be preserved exactly as in the original components, with no visual changes**
+- **When working with UI components, direct implementation is preferable to reimplementation to preserve visual consistency**

 ## Integration Testing